th-duvanel/riscv-spdm/README.md

 # RISC-V 64 bits with LibSPDM on QEMU

-This repository is a fork of an implementation of LibSPDM inside QEMU and Das U-Boot especifically for RISC-V 64 bits.
+This repository is a fork of an implementation of LibSPDM inside QEMU and Das U-Boot specifically for RISC-V 64 bits.
 Please, access the original project and give it a star.
-This is just a modification to proper run with a opened socket in VirtIO to export packets to an echo server in TCP port 2323 (spdm_sniffer.c).
+This is just a modification to proper run with an opened socket in VirtIO to export packets to an echo server in TCP port 2323
+(spdm_sniffer.c).

 Then, you can read those packets with Wireshark, using the SPDM-WID dissector.